olebole/irafdoc/doc/onedspec.dispcor.rst

   coordinate parameters are determined if two or less of the wavelength parameters are specified.
 The defaults are based on the number of pixels and the wavelengths of the first and last pixel as given by the dispersion solution.
-If this parameter is <tt>"no"</tt> this is done independently for each input spectrum.
-If this parameter is <tt>"yes"</tt>
+If this parameter is <span style="font-family: monospace;">"no"</span> this is done independently for each input spectrum.
+If this parameter is <span style="font-family: monospace;">"yes"</span>
   then the maximum number of pixels and the minimum and maximum wavelengths of all the input spectra or those of the same aperture are used to provide defaults for the spectra.
 The parameter